Enroll Now

 2. How do BCom project topics support career development?

-The topics chosen for BCom projects in the final year play a key role in students’ future career paths.
-They help bridge the gap between theory and practice and enable them to demonstrate their competencies across diverse fields of business and commerce.
+The topics chosen for final-year BCom projects play a key role in students’ future career paths.
+They help bridge the gap between theory and practice, enabling them to demonstrate their competencies across diverse fields of business and commerce.

 3. What mistakes reduce marks in the BCom final year project evaluation?